-When building from the source code, the module isn't built by default; it must be enabled with the build option --with-http_acme_module.
+When building from the source code, the module isn't built by default; it must be enabled with the build option --with-http\acme\module.
 In packages and images from our repositories, the module is included in the build.

-Examples of configuration and setup instructions can be found in the acme config section.
+Examples of configuration and setup instructions can be found in the ACME Configuration section.